zoom/cobrowsesdk-auth-endpoint-sample/README.md

 ### Deploy to a Managed Service

-1. After clicking the "Deploy to <Provider\>" button, enter a name for your app (or leave it blank to have a name generated for you), and insert your [Zoom Video SDK credentials](https://developers.zoom.us/docs/video-sdk/get-credentials/):
+1. After clicking the "Deploy to <Provider\>" button, enter a name for your app (or leave it blank to have a name generated for you), and insert your Zoom SDK credentials:

-   - `ZOOM_VIDEO_SDK_KEY` (Your Zoom Video SDK Key, found on your Zoom Video SDK App's Credentials page)
+   - `ZOOM_SDK_KEY` (Your Zoom  SDK Key, found on your Zoom SDK App's Credentials page)
-   - `ZOOM_VIDEO_SDK_SECRET` (Your Zoom Video SDK Secret, found on your Zoom Video SDK App's Credentials page)
+   - `ZOOM_SDK_SECRET` (Your Zoom SDK Secret, found on your Zoom SDK App's Credentials page)

 1. Then click "Deploy App".

-1. Use your URL as your Video SDK Auth Endpoint.
+1. Use your URL as your Cobrowse SDK Auth Endpoint.

    Example: `https://abc123.provider.com/`